 We are a staff association which represents the needs and interests of Gay, Lesbian, Bi-Sexual and Trans employees and volunteers within the organisation, offering support, advice and guidance to both its members and the wider organisation.

 The LGBTQ+ Network is fully inclusive and accessible to all LGBTQ+ groups, including marginalised or underrepresented groups.
 This includes (not exhaustively) people from different ethnic groups, carers, parents, people of faith and people with disabilities.
 We have a small but dedicated team on the executive committee who have stepped up in addition to their day job to promote the network and are committed to enhancing the work we do.

 We recognise that, while a number of our staff who identify as LGBTQ+ can be themselves within the workplace, able to express themselves and feel comfortable to be open about their sexuality and/or gender, there are still colleagues in the workplace who don’t feel able to do this.

 For us the network has an important role in promoting diversity in all its forms, and to support our wider workforce to professionalising language and culture.
 We are committed to enhancing the work of the network, not only working with the organisation as a critical friend, but where appropriate to challenge and ensure the viewpoint of the membership is heard.

-- To promote equal opportunities for LGBT+ police officers and staff.
+To promote equal opportunities for LGBTQ+ police officers and staff.

-- To offer advice and support for LGBT+ police officers and staff.
+To offer advice and support for LGBTQ+ police officers and staff.

-Supports Surrey Police in the recruitment, retention and progression of LGBT+ colleagues
+Supports Surrey Police in the recruitment, retention and progression of LGBTQ+ colleagues